How Long Until Foam Rolling Shows Results | 321 STRONG Answers

 ## What You'll Feel in the First Week

-The first thing most people notice is immediate tension relief during and right after rolling.
+The first thing a lot of people notice is immediate tension relief during and right after rolling.
 A single session can expand range of motion in a targeted area by reducing fascial restriction, a response that shows up in real performance within 24 hours. ([Pearcey et al., *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413/)) found foam rolling reduced DOMS by 30% and accelerated recovery by 20% compared to no treatment, both measurable after just one or two sessions.

 Soreness timelines depend on training intensity.
 Light foam rolling after a tough leg day will reduce next-day soreness measurably.
 Rolling before training primes the muscle for better output by increasing blood flow and reducing stiffness.
 Both approaches show results fast, often within the same session or the following morning.